leonicolas/computer-8bits/README.md

 ![7-segments diaplay](images/7-segments_display.png)

-There are a several ways to decode a number to show it into a 7-segment display.
+There are several ways to decode a number to show it into a 7-segment display.
 My approach was to use a ROM with the decoding codes.
 Using a 21-bits word (7-bits for which display) I constructed all decoding codes possibilities to show a number from 0 to 255 (8-bits).

 I created the script [generate_8-bits_7-segments_hex_decoder.py](https://github.com/leonicolas/computer-8bits/blob/master/scripts/generate_8-bits_7-segments_hex_decoder.py) to help me generate the entire ROM content.